cbonoz/chainfa22/README.md

 Blockfreight
 ---

-Blockfreight is a blockchain product tracking platform for any parcel.
+Blockfreight is an open blockchain product tracking platform for any parcel.

 Generates a unique blockchain-backed QR code that can either be presented or placed on the cargo of interest.